UCLAbrucequ/180DA-WarmUp/Wiki/wiki.md

 ## Preliminaries

-Before we start, we will quickly review some fundamental concepts that we need later on.
+Before we start, you need to review some fundamental concepts that we will use later on.

+* Basic Linear Algebra
+* Least Squares

 ## Multi-objective least squares